desktopui/silver-bullet/docs/electron.md

 <img width="70" alt="A default button in Chrome" src="https://user-images.githubusercontent.com/1004115/51084515-2e133c80-173c-11e9-869e-7f030a4e1a7a.png">

-At first glance it looks like a native button on macOS, but when we press it, we can spot a little difference comparing to the same button in Safari:
+At first glance, it looks like a native button on macOS, but when we press it, we can spot a little difference comparing to the same button in Safari:

 ![a pressed button in Chrome](https://user-images.githubusercontent.com/1004115/51084508-0e7c1400-173c-11e9-8e01-afae48d71047.gif)